 Description

-INTERIOR: the roof structure has two tiers of staggered purlins, queen posts and a ridge-piece.
-The south-east end of the wall frame was replaced in the C20 but much of the wall-frame survives.
+Inside, the roof structure consists of two tiers of staggered purlins, queen posts, and a ridge-piece.
+Although the south-east end of the wall frame was replaced in the 20th century, much of the original wall frame remains intact.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.